CraigGo/Portfolio-1/README.md

 Goal:

 I am seeking a product/business position in data science/machine learning that combines by technical skills in big data, analytics, data science with my business, strategy and communications skills.
-In short, I'm a B2B software marketer who can code :)  I very much enjoy enjoy customer facing roles in solving problems, gathering market feedback, building products and explaining the value of complex technology.
+In short, I'm a B2B software marketer who can code :)  I very much enjoy customer facing roles in solving problems, gathering market feedback, building products and explaining the value of complex technology.

 Relevant Experience Recap:
 - 5 years as a developer and project manager in retail at NCR